So You Want to Start an Arizona Alternative Business Structure?

 - Register your ABS.
 Like any Arizona business, an ABS needs to be registered to do business in Arizona and identify its statutory agent.
 To the extent that the ABS is not registered yet, it needs to prepare draft registration documents.

 - Pay Fees.
-This includes an application fee, the initial licensure fee and other registration fees that arise from opening a new business in Arizona.
+This includes an application fee, the initial licensure fee, and the other registration fees that arise from opening a new business in Arizona.
 The fee schedule is below.9

 - Wait for Approval.
 The Committee on Alternative Business Structures will review applications for licensure under Arizona Supreme Court Rule 33.1 and ACJA Section 7-209 and make licensure recommendations to the Arizona Supreme Court.10

 - Obtain License and Keep Current.
-Once a license is approved by the Arizona Supreme Court, the qualified ABS will receive its license and must renew it annually.
+Once a license is approved by the Arizona Supreme Court, the qualified ABS will receive its license and it must renew its license annually.

 - Stay Aware of Multijurisdictional Regulations.
 Not every state permits partnerships with non-attorneys.
-Attorneys barred or participating in an ABS in Arizona must stay up to date on regulatory changes happening across the country.
-As of now, at least one state ethics committee has opined on the subject.
-In Texas, for example, an attorney may not join a law firm that allows non-attorney ownership – even where the home jurisdiction of the law firm allows for this arrangement.11 That said, Texas does allow joint ownership with a non-attorney where the entity does not engage in the practice of law.12 Likewise, California recently passed a law (AB 931) that restricts California attorneys' ability to associate without-of-state ABSs – like Arizona's.13 This law limits fee sharing with out-of-state ABS-associated attorneys unless they meet the following narrow criteria: 1) They must be licensed in the state where the ABS is located, 2) they must perform legal services in the state where the ABS-associated fees are shared and 3) the fee-sharing agreement cannot be contingency-based but rather must outline "a specific dollar amount for services rendered."14 Maryland, too, through a state bar ethics opinion, has adopted a narrow view of ABS arrangements where legal services are offered.15
+Attorneys barred or participating in an ABS in Arizona, must stay up-to-date on regulatory changes happening across the country.
+As of now, at least one state ethics committee has now opined on the subject.
+In Texas, for example, an attorney may not join a law firm that allows non-attorney ownership – even where the home-jurisdiction of the law firm allows for this arrangement.11 That said, Texas does allow joint ownership with a non-attorney where the entity does not engage in the practice of law.12 Likewise, California recently passed a law (AB 931) that restricts California attorneys' ability to associate without-of-state ABSs -like Arizona's ABS.13 This law limits fee sharing with an out-of-state ABS-associated attorney unless they meet the following narrow criteria: 1) They must be licensed in the state where the ABS is located, 2) they must perform legal services in the state where the ABS-associated fees are shared and 3) the fee-sharing agreement cannot be contingency-based, but rather must outline "a specific dollar amount for services rendered."14 Maryland, too, through a state bar ethics opinion, has adopted a narrow view of ABS arrangements where legal services are offered.15

 |